jina-ai/jina/docs/get-started/what-is.md

 In summary, the key of cross-modal and multi-modal application is to understand the relationship between modalities.
 With the relationship, one can use it to **find existing data**, which is **neural search**; or use it to **make new data**, which is **creative AI**.

-In the next chapter, we will see how Jina is the proper tool for building cross-modal and multi-modal applications on the cloud.
+In the {ref}`next chapter<what-is-jina>`, we will see how Jina is the proper tool for building cross-modal and multi-modal applications on the cloud.